Youhana001/Sign-In-Page/README.md

 ## Social Sign-Up
 * Users can sign up using their Google or Facebook accounts by clicking on the respective social sign-up buttons.

-## Manual Sign-Up
-* If users prefer, they can manually enter their full name, email address, and password in the provided form fields.
-After entering the required information, they can click the "Create Account" button.

 ## Already Have an Account
 * Users who already have an account can navigate to the login page by clicking the "Log In" link at the bottom of the page.